-CDs were stored in accordance with legal requirements in approved cabinet.
+CDs were stored in accordance with legal requirements in approved cabinets.
 A denaturing kit was available so that any CDs awaiting destruction could be processed.
-The pharmacy did not currently have any expired or patient-returned CDs, but the RP said that they would be clearly marked and segregated in the cabinet.
+Expired or patient-returned CDs were clearly marked and segregated in the cabinet.
 The pharmacy had a separate register for patient-returned CDs and they would be destroyed in the presence of a witness.
 The dispensary fridges were clean, tidy and well organised and records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range.